Who pays for remote work expenses?

-As evident, the highest number of remote employees (28%) gets paid less than $25K – with a total of 65% of remote workers who get paid less than $75K.
+As evident, the highest number of remote employees (28%) get paid less than $25K — with a total of 65% of remote workers who get paid less than $75K.

 So, these numbers indicate that remote employees do get paid less than the more traditional workers.

-However, this largely depends on the company you’re working for (1) – some may expect you to take a pay cut for your remote role and some simply don’t.
+- The company you’re working for (1) — some may expect you to take a pay cut for your remote role and some simply won’t.